geohackweek/datasharing/_episodes/01-conda-tutorial.md

 ~~~
 {: .bash}

-This will export a very detailed environment file that you can share with other.
+This will export a very detailed environment file that you can share with others.
 This file specifies the `package=version=build`.
-This environment file will not work to share across platform, since the builds and versions might be different.
+Note that this environment file will not work to share across platforms, since the builds and versions might be different for different operating systems.

 > ## Best practice to share environments
 >
-> 1. Always start from an environment file.
+> 1. When starting a new environment, always generate it from an environment file rather than the command line.
-> 2. As you add packages to the environment, be sure to update the file.
+> 2. As you add packages to the environment, be sure to update the environment file.
-> 3. Try not to hardwire versions so you will always have the most up to date version and works across platform, *unless you have to*.
+> 3. Unless you have to, try to avoid specifying the version of each package.
+This will ensure you have the most up to date version that will work across platform.
 >
 > If you follow these guidelines, you should be able to give your environment file to anyone,
 > and they will be able to install your packages with no problem.
 {: .callout}

 ---
-### Making an exact copy of an environment and deleting environment
+### Making an exact copy of an environment and deleting environments

 #### Copying an environment

 We can make an exact copy of an environment to an environment with a different name.
-This maybe useful for any testing vs live environments or python 2.7 vs python 3.6 for the same packages.
+This maybe useful for any testing versus live environments or python 2.7 vs python 3.6 for the same packages.
 In this example, `test_env` is cloned to create `live_env`.

 ~~~